tsteifer/homepage/content/home/seminar/seminar.md

  # CSS class.
  css_class = ""
 +++
-The Information Theory and Randomness seminar is organized by me, Dariusz Kalociński and Łukasz Dębowski.
+The seminar is organized jointly by myself, Łukasz Dębowski and Dariusz Kalociński.

 The topics include but are not limited to: algorithmic randomness, prediction, Kolmogorov complexity, randomness extraction and so on.
 The talks are given in Polish or English.
 The choice of language depends on the audience.

+We usually meet online on Thursdays around 10am.
 If you want to participate, please contact me.

 <div class="embeddable_schedule" shortname="ITaR" daterange="future"></div>
 <script src="https://researchseminars.org/embed_seminars.js" onload="seminarEmbedder.initialize({'addCSS': true});"></script>